cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 `SCStore()` and `SSStore()` returns a KVStore with access and operations only for `SC` and `SS` respectively.
 Moreover, they will use a unique namespace to avoid conflicts with `KVStore`.
 Naive implementation could cause race conditions (when someone writes to the combined `KVStore` and later writes to `SSStore` in the same transaction).

-The Cache store must be aware if writes happen to a combined `KVStore` or `SCStore`.
+The Cache store must be aware if writes happen to a combined `KVStore` or `SCStore` only.
 The proposed solution is to return different cache instances for each method of `StoreAccess` interface.
 More specifically, when starting a transaction, we will create create 3 cache instances (for CombinedKVStore, SS and SC).

 ### MultiStore Refactor